krishiv-27/Weather-App/README.md

 # SwiftUI-Weather-App 🌡️ ☀️

-The SwiftUI Weather app, allow users get the current weather for a particular locatio and view a 5-day weather forecast for the selected place.
+This App allows users get the current weather for a particular locatio and view a 5-day weather forecast for the selected place.
 Powered by World Weather Online API.
 Credits to those who have given the necessary knowledge required to acheive this goal.

 ### Screenshots